Signed in as:

 At A&A Rockshop, we offer a unique peek into the wonders of fluorescent crystals and minerals with our walk-in blacklight room!
 Full of a variety of naturally glowing goodies, this room is perfect for viewing the wonderous effects ultraviolet lights can create.

-"The Ye Ming Zhu's are on a level of their own.
-Not only do they have an amazing history, but also continue to fluoresce outside of UV lights."
+The Ye Ming Zhu's are on a level of their own.
+Not only do they have an amazing history, but they are also among the most fascinating fluorescent minerals, continuing to exhibit natural fluorescence even outside of UV lights.

-"I may be a bit biased because ruby is my favorite overall, but I think the hue it shines puts any description to shame.
-Under UV it's a stunning bright red that firetrucks aspire to compete with."
+I may be a bit biased because ruby is my favorite overall, but the hue it shines puts any description to shame.
+Under UV light, this gem, often showcased in gem shops, exhibits a stunning bright red that firetrucks aspire to compete with, highlighting its natural fluorescence, much like many fascinating fluorescent minerals.

 Copyright © 2021 A&A Rockshop - All Rights Reserved.